CECO Environmental (CECO) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the maker of air pollution controls and industrial ventilation systems had gained 3.18% over the past month, lagging the Industrial Products sector's gain of 3.63% and the S&P 500's gain of 5.83% in that time.
+Coming into today, shares of the maker of air pollution controls and industrial ventilation systems had gained 7.93% in the past month.
+In that same time, the Industrial Products sector gained 1.63%, while the S&P 500 gained 3.87%.

 Investors will be hoping for strength from CECO Environmental as it approaches its next earnings release.
-On that day, CECO Environmental is projected to report earnings of $0.20 per share, which would represent year-over-year growth of 100%.
-Our most recent consensus estimate is calling for quarterly revenue of $103.95 million, up 11.07% from the year-ago period.
+In that report, analysts expect CECO Environmental to post earnings of $0.20 per share.
+This would mark year-over-year growth of 100%.
+Meanwhile, our latest consensus estimate is calling for revenue of $103.95 million, up 11.07% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for CECO Environmental.
-Recent revisions tend to reflect the latest near-term business trends.
+It is also important to note the recent changes to analyst estimates for CECO Environmental.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.17% higher.
-CECO Environmental currently has a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+CECO Environmental is currently sporting a Zacks Rank of #2 (Buy).

-Looking at its valuation, CECO Environmental is holding a Forward P/E ratio of 15.51.
-For comparison, its industry has an average Forward P/E of 21.05, which means CECO Environmental is trading at a discount to the group.
+Valuation is also important, so investors should note that CECO Environmental has a Forward P/E ratio of 15.64 right now.
+This represents a discount compared to its industry's average Forward P/E of 21.3.

-Meanwhile, CECO's PEG ratio is currently 1.03.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Pollution Control industry currently had an average PEG ratio of 1.52 as of yesterday's close.
+It is also worth noting that CECO currently has a PEG ratio of 1.04.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+CECO's industry had an average PEG ratio of 1.54 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.